firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-08-15-how-to-spend-your-free-time.md

 save for cars children vacations houses"
 author-img: charles-payseur.jpg
 author-bio: |
   Charles Payseur is an avid reader, writer, and reviewer of all things speculative.
 His fiction and poetry have appeared in _The Best American Science Fiction and Fantasy_, _Strange Horizons_, _Lightspeed Magazine_, and many more.
-He runs Quick Sip Reviews, has been a Hugo finalist fan writer, and can be found drunkenly reviewing _Goosebumps_ on his Patreon.
+He runs _Quick Sip Reviews_, has been a Hugo finalist fan writer, and can be found drunkenly reviewing _Goosebumps_ on his Patreon.
 When not hunting Hodags across the wilds of Wisconsin, you can find him gushing about short fiction (and his cats) on Twitter as [@ClowderofTwo](https://www.twitter.come/ClowderofTwo).
 proofread: false
 ---

-First see to your obligations, your family, your career, your bills, always piling no matter how you turn off paper statements change email
+First see to your obligations
+your family, your career
+your bills, always piling
+no matter how you turn off paper statements change email